freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

 SOLR DEPLOYMENT:
  - install Solr
- - update Sphinx/Solr cron jobs
+ - update Sphinx/Solr cron jobs <-- this should match the installer cron jobs.
  - reindex <-- How big will our index be?
 Space on disk, or do we need to remove Sphinx first?
  - hg pull -u
  - uninstall Sphinx!